Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/Post.md

 ---
-title: WPF ListBox SelectedItems TwoWay Binding
+title: 'WPF ListBox SelectedItems TwoWay Binding'
-date: 2016-11-01
+date: '2016-11-01'
+tags:
+  - 'dotnet'
+  - 'xaml'
+  - 'csharp'
+  - 'wpf'
 ---

 For some unclear reasons, WPF's `ListBox` control does not allow two-way binding on `SelectedItems` property the way it does with `SelectedItem`.
 This could have been very useful when using multi-select to bind the whole list of selected items to the view model.